j2labs/brubeck/docs/INDEX.md

 If you discover bugs or want to suggest features, please use our [issue tracker](https://github.com/j2labs/brubeck/issues).

 Also consider joining our mailing list: [brubeck-dev](http://groups.google.com/group/brubeck-dev).

+Some of us hang out in #brubeck on freenode too.